When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: Problem Statement and Method

 \section{Problem Statement and Method}

-We start by discussing the formulation for finding PPs in \cite{CEM}.
+We start by introducing a formulation for learning a path of sufficient explanations and relate it to finding PPs in \cite{CEM}.
 Let $x_0$ denote an input with output label $t_0$ and $\cX$ the entire input space.
-For the different modalities we consider, we assume $\cX = [0,1]^n$ for text documents with $n$-word dictionaries (assuming normalized documents) or grayscale images with $n$ pixels, and $\cX \subseteq \mathcal{R}_+^n$ for tabular data with $n$ features, i.e., tabular data that has only non-negative features.
+For the different modalities considered, we assume $\cX = [0,1]^n$ for text documents with $n$-word normalized dictionaries or grayscale images with $n$ pixels, and $\cX \subseteq \mathcal{R}_+^n$ for tabular data with $n$ features, i.e., tabular data that has only non-negative features.
 Let Pred($\cdot$) denote a function that takes an input and outputs the predicted probability vector for a classifier.
 [Pred($\cdot$)]$_i$ denotes the $i^{th}$ component of this vector, i.e., the probability of being classified in the $i^{th}$ class.
-Then given parameters $c$, $\beta$, and $\alpha$ (all non-negative reals), we have the following formulation to find PPs:

-where the loss function $f_{\kappa}(\bx_0,\bdelta)$ for a margin parameter $\kappa \ge 0$ is defined as $f_\kappa(\bx_0,\bdelta)= \max \{ \max_{i \neq t_0} [\Pred(\bdelta)]_i - [\Pred(\bdelta)]_{t_0}, - \kappa \}$ and applies if $\delta$ is classified different from $x_0$ (or has a similar score within the margin $\kappa$).
-The constraint $\bdelta \leq x_0$ is meant component-wise (similarly in all formulations that follow) and ensures the definition of pertinent positive: no entry of the PP solution $\bdelta^*$ is larger than the corresponding component of input $x_0$. \cite{CEM} describe this constraint as "the space of existing components" by $\bdelta \in \cX \cap x_0$, but our notation is more formal. \eat{\cite{CEM} also include an additional regularization of the form $\| \bdelta - \tAE(\bdelta) \|_2^2$, where $\tAE(\cdot)$ is an autoencoder; this term ensures that the learned PP lies near the true manifold, however \cite{CEM} only uses it on MNIST experiments where a sufficient autoencoder is learned.
-We similarly use an autoencoder only for MNIST experiments and thus leave it out of the following formulations for clarity.} \eat{ }
+A path of $N$ explanations is denoted by $\bdelta_0,\ldots,\bdelta_N\in\mathcal{X}$ and can be viewed as samples that lie in the same space as input sample $x_0$.
+Define the loss function $f_\kappa(\bx_0,\bdelta)= \max \{ \max_{i \neq t_0} [\Pred(\bdelta)]_i - [\Pred(\bdelta)]_{t_0}, - \kappa \}$ with margin parameter $\kappa \ge 0$ which applies a penalty if $\delta$ is classified different from $x_0$ (or has a similar score within the margin $\kappa$).
+Our new formulation, which we call the Path-Sufficient Explanation Problem, is as follows: